patricktemple/350BillTracker/README.md

 ## Overview
 The 350 Bill Tracker is a web app made for 350.org's Brooklyn chapter to help them lobby for strong climate legislation in NYC and New York State.
 It's a centralized place for volunteers to keep track of the bills that the group is pushing and organize efforts to get them passed.
-Its use is locked down to organizers within the group, but some demos are displayed below.
+It's hosted at 350billtracker.com but its use is locked down to organizers within the group.
+Some demos are displayed on this page below.

 Key features:
 - Easily look up a bill from the NYC or NY State legislative data and start tracking it